Battle of the Milvian Bridge: Battle

 The next day, the two armies clashed, and Constantine won a decisive victory.
 The dispositions of Maxentius may have been faulty as his troops seem to have been arrayed with the River Tiber too close to their rear, giving them little space to allow re-grouping in the event of their formations being forced to give ground.
 Already known as a skillful general, Constantine first launched his cavalry at the cavalry of Maxentius and broke them.
 Constantine's infantry then advanced; most of Maxentius's troops fought well but they began to be pushed back toward the Tiber.
 Maxentius then decided to order a retreat, intending to make another stand at Rome itself.
 However, there was only one escape route, via the bridge.
 Constantine's men inflicted heavy losses on the retreating army.
 Finally, the temporary bridge set up alongside the Milvian Bridge, over which many of the Maxentian troops were escaping, collapsed, and those stranded on the north bank of the Tiber were either taken prisoner or killed.
-Maxentius' Praetorian Guard, who had originally acclaimed him emperor, seem to have made a stubborn stand on the northern bank of the river; "in despair of pardon they covered with their bodies the place which they had chosen for combat."
+Maxentius' Praetorian Guard, who had originally acclaimed him emperor, seemed to have made a stubborn stand on the northern bank of the river; "in despair of pardon they covered with their bodies the place which they had chosen for combat."

 Maxentius was among the dead, having drowned in the river while trying to swim across it in an attempt to escape or, alternatively, he is described as having been thrown by his horse into the river.
 Lactantius describes the death of Maxentius in the following manner: "The bridge in his rear was broken down.
 At sight of that the battle grew hotter.
 The hand of the Lord prevailed, and the forces of Maxentius were routed.
 He fled towards the broken bridge; but the multitude pressing on him, he was driven headlong into the Tiber."